We Have Returned to Online-Only Gatherings

 - Keeping and/or sharing a record of your health data.

-Will regular activities look different?
+Will regular activities look different when they return?

 Even if you see more face masks (and a lot more hand sanitizer), when we gather together again in-person, we hope it will feel like coming home.